 Betsy Beasley is a Ph.D candidate in American Studies at Yale University, where she is writing her dissertation, Serving the World: Energy Contracting, Logistical Labors, and the Culture of Globalization, 1945-2008.
 Her research interests include U.S. political, social, and cultural history, the history of capitalism, the history of the U.S. and the world, urban studies, and gender and sexuality studies.
 Drawing from history, geography, and urban theory, her scholarship focuses on the intersections between U.S. labor history and the expansion of U.S. global power.
 Read more about her work here.

-David Stein is the Postdoctoral Fellow at the Center for Place, Culture, and Politics, at the Graduate Center of the City University of New York.
+David Stein is currently a Lecturer in the Departments of History and African American Studies at University of California-Los Angeles.
+From 2014-2016, he was the Postdoctoral Fellow at the Center for Place, Culture, and Politics at the Graduate Center of the City University of New York.
 He received his PhD from University of Southern California’s Department of American Studies and Ethnicity in 2014.
-Trained in interdisciplinary methods, he is a historian whose work focuses on the interconnection between social movements and political economic relations in post-1865 U.S. history.
-His fields of interest include African American Studies, history of capitalism, working-class and labor history, policing and imprisonment, Urban Studies, fiscal and monetary policy, and feminist and heterodox economics.
-He is currently working on his book manuscript, Fearing Inflation, Inflating Fears: The Civil Rights Struggle for Full Employment and the Rise of the Carceral State, 1929-1986, which focuses on the politics and economics of unemployment from 1929-1986.
-The project details the efforts of Black freedom movement organizers to create governmental guarantees to a job or income, and how such efforts were stifled.
-He co-edited Abolition Now!: Ten Years of Strategy and Struggle Against the Prison Industrial Complex (2008), and his scholarship has appeared in Working U.S.A.: The Journal of Labor and Society; Social Justice: A Journal of Crime, Conflict and World Order; and Lateral: The Journal of the Cultural Studies Association.
+Trained in interdisciplinary methods, he is a historian whose research focuses on the interconnection between social movements and economic and social policy in post-1865 U.S. history.
+His fields of interest include African American Studies, history of capitalism, working-class history, policing and imprisonment, fiscal and monetary policy, and heterodox economics.
+His book manuscript, Fearing Inflation, Inflating Fears: The Civil Rights Struggle for Full Employment and the Rise of the Carceral State, 1929-1986, is under contract with University of North Carolina Press for their Justice, Power and Politics series.
+Fearing Inflation focuses on the politics and economics of unemployment.
+It details the efforts of Black freedom movement organizers to create governmental guarantees to a job or income, and how such efforts were stifled.
+In so doing, Fearing Inflation describes the long history and aftermath of the campaign designed by civil rights activist Bayard Rustin and prominent economist Leon Keyserling for a “Freedom Budget for All Americans,” in the mid-1960s, and the subsequent attempts to achieve legislation to guarantee employment led by Coretta Scott King and the Full Employment Action Council in the 1970s.
+He co-edited Abolition Now!: Ten Years of Strategy and Struggle Against the Prison Industrial Complex (2008), and his scholarship has appeared in Souls: A Critical Journal of Black Politics, Culture, and Society, Working U.S.A.: The Journal of Labor and Society; Social Justice: A Journal of Crime, Conflict and World Order; and Lateral: The Journal of the Cultural Studies Association.
 Read more about his work here.

 Who Makes Cents is supported by the Department of American Studies and Ethnicity at University of Southern California and the Public Humanities Program at Yale University.
 Our logo was designed by Faith Hutchinson.